Monte Cook Games Fan Use Policy

 Numenera and its logo are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
 All Monte Cook Games characters and character names, and the distinctive likenesses thereof, are trademarks of Monte Cook Games, LLC.
 Content derived from Monte Cook Games publications is © 2013-2014 Monte Cook Games, LLC.

 And here’s the full disclaimer:

-Here’s something really important: If you violate this policy, even parts of this policy that might be stricter than legal fair use, we revoke all of these permissions.
+Here’s something really important: If you violate this policy, even parts of this policy that might be stricter than some interpretations of fair use, we revoke all of these permissions.
 We’re super-happy to have you creating and sharing stuff for our games, but if you won’t play by our (pretty fan-friendly) rules, we can’t have you in our sandbox.

 We reserve the right to change or revoke this policy, or to require you to take down any material related to our games, at any time and for reasons of our sole choosing.